Average Weather in Middleton Wisconsin, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Middleton are 43.097 deg latitude, -89.504 deg longitude, and 942 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Middleton are 43.097 deg latitude, -89.504 deg longitude, and 942 ft elevation.

-The topography within 2 miles of Middleton contains only modest variations in elevation, with a maximum elevation change of 246 feet, and an average elevation above sea level of 930 feet.
+The topography within 2 miles of Middleton contains only modest variations in elevation, with a maximum elevation change of 246 feet and an average elevation above sea level of 930 feet.
 Within 10 miles also contains only modest variations in elevation (407 feet).
-Within 50 miles contains very significant variations in elevation (1,047 feet).
+Within 50 miles contains only modest variations in elevation (1,047 feet).

 The area within 2 miles of Middleton is covered by artificial surfaces (71%), cropland (14%), and water (11%), within 10 miles by cropland (60%) and artificial surfaces (22%), and within 50 miles by cropland (73%) and trees (21%).